LengxiQwQ/live-photo-box/README.md

 ### 🔗 Merge Live Photo

-Combine any still image + video clip into a standard Live Photo, compatible with multiple Android protocols.
+Combine **Apple Live Photos** or any still image + video clip into a **standard Live Photo** (single-file format), viewable on Windows and Android devices.

 - Supports **Google — Micro Video (V1) / Motion Photo (V2) / OPPO/OnePlus — O Live Photo** protocols
-- Automatically writes complete `EXIF` + `QuickTime` metadata (`ContentIdentifier` `UUID`)
+- Writes complete `EXIF` + `QuickTime` metadata (`ContentIdentifier` `UUID`) automatically
-- **Smart pairing engine**: matches photo-video pairs by filename, Apple `ContentIdentifier` (`UUID`), falls back to capture-time tolerance when neither matches
+- **Apple-native Live Photo pairing**: matches photos and videos by Apple `ContentIdentifier` (`UUID`) even when filenames are completely different; gracefully degrades to capture-time ±2 s tolerance when `UUID` is unavailable
-- **Live Photos merged via any supported protocol are fully viewable on Windows**
+- **Live Photos merged via any supported protocol are fully viewable on Windows** (Motion Photo V2 recommended)

 ### 📸 Split Live Photo

-Split a single-file Live Photo back into independent still image (`JPG` / `HEIC`) and video (`MOV` / `MP4`).
+Split a **Live Photo** (single-file form) into an independent still image (`JPG` / `HEIC`) and video (`MP4` / `MOV`).

-- Smart removal of Google `XMP` metadata to prevent re-identification as a Live Photo after splitting
+- Strips `XMP` metadata to prevent the split image from being erroneously re-identified as a Live Photo, while preserving all other metadata
-- Rebuilds `JPEG` segment-by-segment, preserving `EXIF` / `ICC` / `GPS` / shooting parameters
+- Rebuilds `JPEG` segment-by-segment; `EXIF` / `ICC` / `GPS` / shooting parameters are retained

 ### 🛠️ Repair Live Photo

-Deep repair of display issues on iPhone Live Photos exported to Windows.
+Deeply repair the visual defects that occur when iPhone Live Photos are exported to Windows.

-- **Excess thumbnail & horizontal stretch** (pre-iOS 17.3): lossless fix via `jpegtran` rotation + thumbnail stripping
+- **Excess thumbnail & horizontal stretch** (pre-iOS 17.3): Apple once embedded low-resolution thumbnails tagged with orientation, which Windows misinterprets as landscape, causing stretching or squashing.
+Losslessly fixed via `jpegtran` rotation + stripping the extraneous thumbnail
-- **Front-camera video rotation**: re-encode via `FFmpeg` to bake the rotation matrix into pixels
+- **Front-camera video rotation**: the iPhone front camera stores vertical pixels horizontally and relies on an orientation tag — which Windows ignores.
+Fixed by `FFmpeg` re-encode to bake the rotation matrix into the pixel data
-- **HEIC orientation fix**: corrects miswritten `Orientation` tags
+- **HEIC orientation correction**: rectifies miswritten `Orientation` tags
-- **ContentIdentifier restoration**: auto-repair photo-video `UUID` pairing
+- **ContentIdentifier restoration**: auto-repairs photo-video `UUID` pairings
-- Scan and view **diagnostic details** for each photo, filter by file type or repair status
+- Scan and review **diagnostic details** per photo; filter by file type or repair status

 ### 🖼️ Replace Key Photo (In Development)

-Freely change the cover frame of a Live Photo — pick the perfect moment from the motion video and losslessly swap it in.
+Change the cover frame of a Live Photo freely.

+- Extract any frame from the video as the new key photo
+- Import a custom image
+- Lossless replacement — all Live Photo properties remain intact

 ### 📂 Photo Organize (In Development)

-Automatically scan, categorize, and archive by device, date, and Live Photo type.
+Automatically scan, categorize, and archive photos by device, date, and Live Photo type based on EXIF metadata.
+Initial support will target iPhone photos.

 ---